lidia-k/PatternX-Duplicate-Finder/README.md

 ```

 Then, you can run the run script with the argument.
-When run successfully, you should see the names of the original and updated files printed on your terminal.
+When successfully run, you should see the names of the original and updated files printed on your terminal.
 You can check Neo4j GUI (localhost:7474) to see there is data loaded properly.
 ```
 python3 run.py penumbra